12 Best London Food Markets

 When: Seven days a week, 10am-5.30pm

-This area of London is famous for its curries so obviously I went there and ate the latest trendy dessert, bubble waffles.
-The stomach wants what it wants.
+This area of London is famous for its curries so obviously I ate the latest trendy dessert, bubble waffles.
+The stomach wants what it wants!

-Head to Brick Lane Food Hall at the Boiler House for all kinds of weekend yumminess.
+Head to Truman Brewery for all kinds of yumminess.
 Food-wise, there’s a bit of everything.
 It’s definitely a London street food market rather than a farmers market thanks to the ready-prepared, snackable dishes.

 Bubble waffles with marshmallow and fruit Brick Lane Food Hall London

-Getting to Brick Lane Food Hall – Shoreditch High Street, Liverpool Street and Aldgate East stations are all nearby.
+Getting to Brick Lane – Shoreditch High Street, Liverpool Street and Aldgate East stations are all nearby.

 Explore Brick Lane Market, Spitalfields and Middlesex Street Market on a small group East London markets tour.